AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/Labs/lab_5_backend_api.md

 9. In the Azure Portal, locate and open the **Container App** resource ending in `-api`.

-10. Notice on the **Overview** screen, there is a failed container revision.
+10. From the left menu, expand the **Application** section and select **Revisions and replicas**.
+Notice screen, there is a failed container revision (may need to select **Refresh** from the top toolbar menu).
 This is because the `hello-world` container is running at the same binding address as the backend api container.

     ![The Azure portal displays the Container App resource with a failed container revision listed.](media/container_app_failed_revision.png "Container App Failed Revision")

-11. View the error from the logs, or optionally select **Log stream** from the left menu, then select the api container log stream.
+11. View the error from the logs, or optionally expand the **Monitoring** section of the left menu and select **Log stream**.
+Be sure to select the `-api` container.

     ![The Azure portal displays the Container App resource with the Log stream menu item selected and the output of the api container with the error highlighted.](media/container_app_log_stream.png "Container App Log Stream")

 12. To rectify this, the `hello-world` container needs to be deleted.
-Select **Containers** from the left menu, then choose the **Edit and Deploy** button from the toolbar.
+Expand the **Application** section of the left menu and select **Containers**.
+Choose the **Edit and Deploy** button from the toolbar.

     ![The Azure portal displays the Container App resource with the Containers menu item selected.
 The Edit and Deploy button is highlighted.](media/container_app_edit_and_deploy.png "Container App Edit and Deploy")